Stewart Island: Geography

+Stewart Island has an area of 1680 km2.

 The southern half is more uniformly undulating, rising to a ridge that runs south from the valley of the Rakeahua River, which also flows into Paterson Inlet.
 The southernmost point in this ridge is Mount Allen, at 750 m.
 Notable twin rock formations in this region are known as Gog and Magog.
-In the southeast the land is somewhat lower, and is drained by the valleys of the Toitoi River, Lords River, and Heron River.
-South West Cape on this island is the southernmost point of the main islands of New Zealand.

-Mason Bay, on the west side, is notable as a long sandy beach on an island where beaches are typically far more rugged.
+Mason Bay, on the west side, is notable for being long and sandy.
 One suggestion is that the bay was formed in the aftershock of a meteorite impact in the Tasman Sea; however, no evidence has been found to support such a claim.